CarterNelms/zss/README.md

 ## Contributors

-Eliza Marcum
+Carter Nelms

 ## License

 The MIT License (MIT)

-Copyright (c) 2014 Eliza Marcum
+Copyright (c) 2014 Carter Nelms

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal